Veterinarian listening to cat's heart.

 Find out more about cats’ weird relationship with water here.

-From emergency situations that need immediate attention to chronic problems that become life-threatening over time, there are a lot of situations that can put your cat’s life in danger.
-By keeping a close eye on their health and knowing how to do CPR and the Heimlich Maneuver on your cat, you can be a lifesaver to your kitty if any of these unexpected scenarios occur.
+There are many situations that can put your cat’s life in danger, from emergency situations that need immediate attention to chronic problems that become life-threatening over time.
+By keeping a close eye on your cat’s health and knowing how to perform CPR and the Heimlich Maneuver on your cat, you can be a lifesaver to your kitty if any of these unexpected scenarios occur.

 What other life-saving tips should cat parents be aware of?
 Have you ever had to save your cat’s life before?
 Let us know in the comments below!